 Subversive survivalists: The “social copy effect” turns a single scout in a backyard into a signal for the entire flock, rapidly transforming a quiet lawn into a high-density foraging site.
 Image by ArWeltAtty from Pixabay.

-European starlings are large, aggressive, and behaviorally dominant over most native songbirds at feeders.
 Project FeederWatch dominance hierarchy research analyzed over 7,600 interspecific interactions recorded by feeder watchers across North America and established formal ability scores for 136 species.

 European starlings rank among the highest-scoring species, meaning they successfully displace other birds in the majority of recorded confrontations.
 According to All About Birds (Cornell Lab), the data also shows that starlings appear to disrupt naturally constructed dominance hierarchies among native birds, inserting themselves as a destabilizing element in established feeding dynamics.